 - The official tree of Nova Scotia is the Red Spruce – able to survive in virtually any terrain and under every condition – it was chosen to represent the resilience and strength of Nova Scotians.

 - There are 23,000 kilometres of roads in Nova Scotia: This includes 100 series highways, secondary highways, and local paved and gravel roads.

 - With so much water, there are also 4,100 bridges that connect these roads together.

-- Although Nova Scotia is one of the mildest provinces in Canada in terms of weather, the coldest temperature ever recorded in Nova Scotia was -41.1°C on January 31, 1920 in Upper Stewiacke.
-Stewiacke also holds the honour of being half way between the equator and north pole.
+- Although Nova Scotia is one of the mildest provinces in Canada in terms of weather, the coldest temperature ever recorded in Nova Scotia was -41.1°C on January 31, 1920, in Upper Stewiacke.
+Stewiacke also holds the honour of being halfway between the equator and the north pole.

 - Like the rest of Canada, our summers are as extreme as our winters.
-The warmest temperature ever recorded in Nova Scotia was 39.0°C, which occured on August 20, 2009 in Collegeville.
+The warmest temperature ever recorded in Nova Scotia was 39.0°C, which occurred on August 20, 2009, in Collegeville.
 Collegeville is located about 15km southwest of Antigonish.

 - The most snow to fall in 24 hours was 101 cm in Yarmouth.
 White Juan was the name given to the nor’easter that blew in from the Atlantic paralyzing the majority of Atlantic Canada.
 It occurred between February 18 -19, 2004.
 Halifax and Dartmouth came in second with 95.5 cm of snow at the same time.